Physicians and Prescribers Psychedelic Therapy Training Program

-As Canada and some 17+ US states move towards regulating psychedelics for use in therapy, there are still many unanswered questions about how this will be rolled out in various regulatory environments.
-The majority of interest in this field to date consists primarily of psychiatry, psychology and counselling professionals.
-It is hard to imagine that outside of the Oregon and Colorado legalization framework, other jurisdictions would follow this path rather than opting for a medical therapy approach to psychedelics.
+As Canada, Australia, and some 17+ US states move towards regulating psychedelics for use in therapy, there are still many unanswered questions about how this will be rolled out in various regulatory environments.

 Most psychedelics are currently considered to be Schedule 1 drugs in the United States, meaning they are considered to have no medical benefits.
 They are also classified in equivalence terms in G20 nations.
 In light of promising research documenting the medical benefits psychedelics can have on chronic and persistent mental illness, many are now working to move psychedelics therapy into the realm of western medicine practices.

 WHAT YOU NEED TO KNOW